defano/wyldcard/README.md

 ### Sound Effects and Music

 HyperTalk Java has three built-in sounds (`harpsichord`, `flute` and `boing`) that can be played either as a simple sound effect or as a sequence of musical notes with the `play` command.
-Additionally, Touch-Tone phone sounds can be produced with the `dial` command, and the system alert sound can be emitted with `beep`.
+Touch-Tone phone sounds can be produced with the `dial` command, and the system alert sound can be emitted with `beep`.

 ```
 play harpsichord